60% of bank account customers 'will use mobile banking by 2015'

 Uptake of mobile banking has been growing at an increasing rate in recent months - thanks in part to services such as Barclays Pingit and the rise of 'contactless' technology in new mobile phones.
 But growth of the technology has been somewhat hampered by concerns that it could present new opportunities to fraudsters - even though many banks have assured customers that they will be fully covered for any losses due to fraud.

-If you're looking for an account with a simple and easy-to-use mobile account service, you could consider the thinkmoney Personal Account.
+If you're looking for an account with a simple and easy-to-use mobile account service, you could consider the thinkmoney Current Account.
 A simple text message can provide you with your up-to-date balance and allow you to change things like Direct Debit payments.
 You can also manage your account online using the online account management service, as well as the newly launched mobile optimised account management service.